cannlytics/cannlytics/tools/functions/parse_receipt_jobs/readme.md

-# Parse COA Jobs Cloud Function
+# Parse Receipt Jobs Cloud Function

 ## Overview

-The `parse_coa_jobs` cloud function is designed to execute COA (Certificate of Analysis) parsing jobs when there's a creation or change in Firestore.
-When this cloud function detects a new or updated job in Firestore, it makes a request to the Cannlytics API to parse the associated COA URL.
+The `parse_receipt_jobs` cloud function is designed to execute receipt parsing jobs when there's a creation or change in Firestore.
+When this cloud function detects a new or updated job in Firestore, it makes a request to the Cannlytics API to parse the associated receipt URL.
 Once completed, it outputs job data back to Firestore.

 ## Trigger

-The function is triggered by the creation of a document in Firestore at the path: `users/{uid}/parse_coa_jobs/{job_id}`.
+The function is triggered by the creation of a document in Firestore at the path: `users/{uid}/parse_receipt_jobs/{job_id}`.

 ## Inputs